Worst mass shootings in recent U.S. history

 - Jan.
 6, 2017: Esteban Santiago, 26, said he was working on behalf of ISIS when he opened fire in the baggage claim area of Fort Lauderdale-Hollywood International Airport.
 He killed five people and injured either others.

-- June 11, 2016: Omar Mateen, 29, entered a crowded gay nightclub in Orlando, Florida and opened fire killing 49 people and wounding 53 others with an assault-style rifle.
+- June 11, 2016: Omar Mateen, 29, entered the Pulse nightclub in Orlando, Florida and opened fire killing 49 people and wounding 53 others with an assault-style rifle.
 SWAT officers responded to the shooting and killed Mateen.
 Mateen was an American-born man who had pledged his allegiance to ISIS.

 - Feb.
 25, 2016: Cedric Ford, 38, killed three people and wounded 14 others lawnmower factory where he worked in the central Kansas community of Hesston.
 The local police chief killed him during a shootout with 200 to 300 workers still in the building, authorities said.